ogradyc01/GoldenCheetah/UG_Preferences_Data-Fields.md

 * `Type` - technical type of a field - in case of existing GoldenCheetah fields, please use the correct field type (to understand the field types, please have a look at the standard examples GoldenCheetah is providing).
 * `Values` - is a way to restrict and simplify the input into fields of type 'Text' and 'Short Text' - by adding a list of values, seperated by "," for a specific field, only those values can be entered into that particular field
-* `Diary` - if checked, the concatenated contents of all checked fields is show in the 'Rides' view - 'Side Bar' -> 'Rides Pane' and also in the 'Diary' view - 'Calendar' chart.
+* `Diary` - if checked, the concatenated contents of all checked fields is show in the 'Activities' view - 'Side Bar' -> 'Activities Pane' and also in the 'Diary' view - 'Calendar' chart.

 _Note: You can use this to enter data for rides, where certain data was not captured at all, or to overwrite/correct certain values_